Why it hurts: More powers, less safeguards

 The government has responded that it will not postpone the Wiv.
 Therefore, the coalition has started an urgency procedure in order to postpone important issues of the Wiv 2017; the ‘hacking competence’, the collection of big data (the ‘dragnet’) and the exchange of this (unevaluated) data with foreign agencies, until these matters are discussed in the House of Representatives and the Senate.

 The plaintiffs in this urgency procedure are the organisations NJCM, Bits of Freedom, the NVSA, Free Press Unlimited, Greenpeace International, De Waag Society, Privacy First and the Platform Bescherming Burgerrechten and the companies BIT, Speakup, VOYS and Mijndomein.
 The Public Interest Litigation Project (PILP) of the NJCM coordinates the coalition.
 Case lawyers are Otto Volgenant, Fulco Blokhuis and Ron Lamme of law firm Boekx.
 Currently the PILP and Pro Bono Connect look after the case.

 Read the summons here (in Dutch).

 On the April 18th, 2018, a coalition of journalists, lawyers, NGO’s and IT- and tech-companies have asked the government to again postpone the entry into force of the Wiv.
-If the government does not want to postpone, this coalition will start an urgency procedure to force postponement through the court.
+As the government denied this request, the coalition started an urgency procedure to force postponement through the court.

 On May 1st, 2018, the Wiv will probably come into force.
 The PILP and the coalition await litigating until this date.
 This also allows the coalition to incorporate in their legal arguments the outcome of the referendum on the Wiv and the government’s response thereto.